johndbrey@gmail.com

 © 2013 John D. Brey.

 Exodus 13:2 says, "Sanctify to Me every firstborn, whatever opens the womb among the Children of Israel, both of man and of beast; it is Mine."
 Or perhaps "Me."
+On this verse we gain great insight through the always insightful Rabbi Sampson Hirsch:

 Throughout the context of his writing on this verse, Rabbi Hirsch constantly comes back to the idea that it's not the firstborn male who is consecrated in the verse, but the womb this firstborn male "splits" (פטר): "Thus, the meaning of this commandment is none other . . . than the realization . . . according to which the consecration of the firstborn is taken as the consecration of the mother's womb . . .."